qinno/qEdge-UI/README.md

 ### Mechanics

-To create the nice looking electronic box above you need a 3D printer [and the STL-files](Mechanics)
+To create the nice looking electronic box above you need a 3D printer [and the mechanics](Mechanics)

 ## qEdge-UI Hardware Test App functionality